 The allowance for loan loss policy groups loans in pools based on shared characteristics.
 The allowance for loan loss rates are reviewed and updated periodically.
-In 2021, the reserve rate for current loans was updated to reflect the probability of loss for that loan pool.
-In 2020, the allowance rates for loans other than Large Secured and Impaired loans were updated with loans secured with collateral or not secured with collateral being reserved using the same rate given data indicating that the same rates are appropriate.
 The probable loss for loans in the Large, Secured, Impaired pool and loans that are collateral dependent is calculated at the individual loan level, based on collateral value.
 No allowance is recorded for loans in the Large, Secured, Impaired pool if collateral values for those loans exceed the outstanding principal balance.
 The probable loss for all other impaired loans is calculated using historical loss rates.
 In considering the allowance for loan losses, Root Capital includes only hard collateral, which consists of real estate, equipment and machinery.
 Although Root Capital obtains other types of collateral such as inventory and trade receivables, those types of collateral are generally more difficult to track and assign value, therefore management has excluded them from the calculation of the allowance for loan losses.